-Abuse, Neglect and Exploitation of At-Risk Adults in Georgia
+Abuse, Neglect, and Exploitation of Vulnerable Adults in Georgia

-• Abuse of older and disabled adults (at-risk adults) is one of the most undetected and underreported problems in the U.S.
+• Abuse, neglect, or exploitation of elderly and disabled adults is one of the most undetected and underreported problems in the U.S.

-• The definitions, indicators and types of abuse apply to both older adults and adults 18 and older with any disability.
+• The definitions, indicators, and types of abuse apply to both older adults and adults 18 and older with any disability (see below).

-• Abuse can occur in a person’s own home or in a community living arrangement such as assisted living settings, personal care homes or nursing homes.
+• Abuse, neglect, or exploitation can occur in a person’s own home or in a community living arrangement such as assisted living settings, personal care homes, or nursing homes.

 • Types of abuse

-Abuse of at-risk adults occurs when someone intentionally causes harm or puts someone at risk for harm.
-Neglect occurs when someone intentionally or unknowingly withholds basic necessities or care.
+Abuse of vulnerable adults occurs when someone intentionally causes harm or puts someone at risk for harm.
+Neglect occurs when someone intentionally or unknowingly withholds necessities or care.
 Self-neglect refers to a person’s inability to provide care and support to himself or herself.
-At-risk adult abuse can take several forms, including:
+Adult abuse can take several forms, including:

-• Financial abuse or exploitation - improperly or illegally using a person's resources for the benefit of another person, for example, using a Power of Attorney to gain access to an adult’s assets for personal gain or using undue influence, false representation and other means to gain access to an adult’s monthly government checks.
+• Exploitation - improperly or illegally using a person's resources for the benefit of another person, for example, using a Power of Attorney to gain access to an adult’s assets for personal gain or using undue influence, false representation, and other means to gain access to an adult’s income.

 • Neglect - occurs when a caregiver refuses or fails to provide essential services (food, water, shelter, medical care, etc.) to the degree that it harms or threatens to harm an older and/or disabled adult.